Theory of zero-field superconducting diode effect in twisted trilayer graphene: Superconducting order parameters

 For now, we will assume that the normal state, in particular, its symmetries, out of which superconductivity emerges is well described by the model in \equref{ContinuumModelDefinition} and postpone the discussion of additional symmetry-breaking particle-hole instabilities to \secref{SymmetryAnalysisDiodeEffect}.
 As such, the normal state exhibits time-reversal symmetry $\Theta^s$ and it is natural to focus on pairing between electrons with opposite momenta and opposite valley quantum numbers.
 Using the low-energy description introduced in \secref{LowEnergyModel}, the coupling between the superconducting order parameter $\Delta_{\vec{k};\eta}$ and the fermions can be written as

 which we decompose into singlet, $\Delta^s_{\vec{k};\eta}$, and triplet, $\vec{d}_{\vec{k};\eta}$, according to

 As mentioned above, we will start in the high-symmetry limit $\lambda_{\text{I}}=\lambda_{\text{R}}=0$ and $D_0=0$, where the system becomes equivalent to mirror-symmetric tTLG.
 First note that the low-energy Bloch states at $\vec{k}$ and in valley $\eta$ will have the same mirror-symmetry eigenvalue as the state at $-\vec{k}$ and in valley $-\eta$.
 Therefore, any pairing state in \equref{CouplingOfSCOrderParameter} will be even in $\sigma_h$, which is expected to be energetically most favorable \cite{2021arXiv210602063C}.
-Due to the remarkably strong superconductivity in tTLG, let us further assume that the pairing state transforms trivially under $C_{3z}$, which also avoids nodes in the gap function.
-The SO(3)$\times C_{6h}$ point symmetry then leaves us with \cite{PhysRevResearch.2.033062} only two remaining superconducting states: first, there is the $A_g^1$ singlet, where

-where $\widehat{\vec{d}}$ is a three-component unit vector.
-In \equref{SCStartingPoint}, the momentum dependence is parametrized with $\lambda_{\vec{k},\eta}$ which is only required to obey $\lambda_{\vec{k},\eta} = \lambda_{-\vec{k},-\eta}$ and $\lambda_{C_3\vec{k},\eta} = \lambda_{\vec{k},\eta}$.
+Although pairing in tTLG in other representations is possible \cite{2021arXiv211011294G,PhysRevResearch.2.033062}, let us further assume that the pairing state transforms trivially under $C_{3z}$, which also avoids nodes in the gap function.
+This is motivated by the remarkably strong superconductivity in tTLG and the fact that it is enhanced when screening the Coulomb interaction \cite{2021arXiv210803338L}.
+The SO(3)$\times C_{6h}$ point symmetry then leaves us with \cite{PhysRevResearch.2.033062} only two remaining superconducting states: first, there is the $A_g^1$ singlet, where where $\widehat{\vec{d}}$ is a three-component unit vector.
+In \equref{SCStartingPoint}, the momentum dependence is parametrized with $\chi_{\vec{k},\eta}$ which is only required to obey $\chi_{\vec{k},\eta} = \chi_{-\vec{k},-\eta}$ and $\chi_{C_3\vec{k},\eta} = \chi_{\vec{k},\eta}$.
 If the interactions in the system just couple the densities of electrons in the two valleys but do not exhibit an intervalley Hund's coupling, there will be an enhanced SU(2)$_+\times$SU(2)$_-$ spin symmetry.
-In that case, the $A_g^1$ and $B_u^3$ states will be exactly degenerate with their order parameter being paramterized by the same basis function $\lambda_{\vec{k},\eta}$, as in \equref{SCStartingPoint}.
+In that case, the $A_g^1$ and $B_u^3$ states will be exactly degenerate with their order parameter being paramterized by the same basis function $\chi_{\vec{k},\eta}$, as in \equref{SCStartingPoint}.
 While there are further interesting consequences for superconductivity in the vicinity of this point \cite{PhysRevResearch.2.033062} even without SOC, we will here focus on what happens once $\lambda_{\text{R}}$ and $\lambda_{\text{I}}$ are non-zero.

 Let us begin by discussing the case where $\lambda_{\text{R}}$ is first turned on and then $\lambda_{\text{I}}$, see Fig.~\ref{fig:states}(a).
 Finite $\lambda_{\text{R}}$ reduces the point group SO(3)$\times C_{6h}$ to $\widetilde{C}_6$, where the tilde indicates that the elements are combinations of spatial rotations and appropriate spin rotations [formally, $\widetilde{C}_6$ is defined as the group generated by $C_{3z}^sC_{2z}^s$].
 As can be worked out by investigation of the representations, the $A_g^1$ singlet transitions into the spin-singlet-triplet admixed $A$ state with